xvzc/SpoofDPI/README.md

-        try this if tcp-level fragmentation (via --window-size) does not work. this feature requires root privilege and the 'libpcap' dependency (default: 0, max: 255)
+        try this if tcp-level fragmentation (via --window-size) does not work. this feature requires root privilege and the 'libpcap' dependency (default: 0, max: 255) --listen-addr string
-  --ignore string
-        do not perform DPI circumvention on domains matching this regex pattern; can be given multiple times.
-  --listen-addr string
         IP address to listen on (default: 127.0.0.1) --listen-port int
         port number to listen on (default: 8080) --log-level string
         set log level (default: 'info')
+  --policy string
+        domain rules that determine whether to perform DPI circumvention on match. supports wildcards, but the main domain name must not contain a wildcard. this flag can be given multiple times. policies start with 'i:' to include or 'x:' to exclude the matching domain. when rules overlap, a more specific rule (e.g., static) overrides a less specific one (e.g., wildcard). e.g. Given 'i:*.discordapp.com' and 'x:cdn.discordapp.com', traffic for 'api.discordapp.com' and 'www.discordapp.com' will be circumvented,
+        but 'cdn.discordapp.com' will be passed through.
   --silent bool
         do not show the banner and server information at start up --system-proxy bool
         automatically set system-wide proxy configuration --timeout int
+        timeout for tcp connection in milliseconds.
-        timeout in milliseconds; no effect when the value is 0 (default: 0, max: 66535) --version, -v bool
+        no effect when the value is 0 (default: 0, max: 66535) --version, -v bool
         print version; this may contain some other relevant information --window-size int